amos-babu/chatterbox/README.md

 ## Features
 - Real-time messaging using WebSockets
-- User-friendly interface with Laravel Blade
+- User-friendly interface with Laravel Blade and Bootstrap
 - Easy setup and configuration

 ## Requirements